Tag Requirements for Different Data Types

 • video_selfie_scan — scanning.

-Example of a correct tag set for a video file with the action “zoom in”::
+Example of a correct tag set for the turning head to the left gesture:

 JSON